KateChantha/u-blog/README.md

-### This is a SEO Web Applications using React Node Mongo DB and NextJs.
+### Ublog is a SEO Web Applications using React Node Mongo DB and NextJs.